rwillmer/cookiecutter-django-foundation/docs/my-favorite-cookie.rst

 2. Cookiecutter
 ===============

 Django developers may be familiar with the ``startproject`` command, which initializes the directory structure and required files for a bare-bones Django project.
 While this is fine when you're just learning Django for the first time, it's not great for a real production app.
-Cookiecutter takes care of a lot of standard tasks for you, including installing software dependencies, setting up testing files, and including and organizing common libraries like Bootstrap and AngularJS.
+Cookiecutter takes care of a lot of standard tasks for you, including installing software dependencies, setting up testing files, and including and organizing common libraries like Zurb Foundation and AngularJS.
 It also generates a software license and a README.

 Change directories into the folder where you want your project to live, and run ``cookiecutter`` followed by the URL of Cookiecutter's Github repo.